project-oak/oak/cc/tflite_micro/README.md

 [Android bionic libc](https://android.googlesource.com/platform/bionic/+/refs/heads/master)\
 \*\* [Google nanolibc](https://github.com/google/nanolibc)

-## Upgrade/Downgrade Tensorflow Lite for Microcontrollers
+## Upgrade/Downgrade TFLM

-We generate a clean set of tflm source tree via its built-in tool [create_tflm_tree.py](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/tools/project_generation/create_tflm_tree.py) that cuts ~50% sources to be compiled, which also implies less external dependency errors to fix in a bare-metal and freestanding binary development environment.
+We generate a clean set of TFLM source tree via its built-in tool [create_tflm_tree.py](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/tools/project_generation/create_tflm_tree.py) that cuts ~50% sources to be compiled, which also implies fewer external dependency errors to fix in a freestanding binary development environment.

-The generated source tree consists of tflm sources and required third-party headers.
-As we want generated tflm sources residing in the third_party/tflite-micro directory and its third-party dependencies also residing in respective directories under the third_party, corresponding BUILD files consolidating file groups of sources and headers are needed for each of
+The generated source tree consists of TFLM sources and required third-party headers.
+As we want generated TFLM sources residing in the third_party/tflite-micro directory and its third-party dependencies also residing in respective directories under the third_party, corresponding BUILD files consolidating file groups of sources and headers are needed for each of